Beloved1310/Demo-Credit/README.md

 # Deployment

-The Project live deployment is [github respository link](https://adefisayo-adejumo-lendsqr-be-test.vercel.app).
+The Project live deployment is [deployment link](https://adefisayo-adejumo-lendsqr-be-test.vercel.app).
 Use the documentation to know the routes for easy navigation.

 # Features
  ### Schema Illustration